DirectQuery for Tabular 1100 or 1103 models (SSAS Tabular)

 To view and resolve validation errors, open the Error List in SQL Server Data Tools.
 Critical errors that prevent use of DirectQuery mode are displayed on the Errors tab.
 You must fix these errors before changing to DirectQuery mode.
 The validation errors that are more difficult to resolve typically are related to formulas that are not supported in DirectQuery mode.
-See the section, Formula Compatibility, for an overview of errors related to formulas and calculated columns.

 The following list describes other considerations to keep in mind when authoring a model for DirectQuery access: